MM07-web/Library-Management-System/README.md

 ## Key Objectives:

--Add new books to the library
+- Add new books to the library
--Display all available books
+- Display all available books
--Search for books by title
+- Search for books by title
--Borrow and return books
+- Borrow and return books
--Remove books from the collection
+- Remove books from the collection

 ---
 ## Features